lavaskin/slimes-bot/README.md

   1. users
   1. users-dev
   1. ...
-- In users and users-dev, create a document called "ranch" with the array field: slimes.
+- In users and users-dev, create a document called "ranch" with the array fields: slimes, favs.
 This is where sold slimes will be added to.

 ### **How to build the bot**:
 1. Fill out all the relevant information in a '.env' file.
 Use .env-example.txt as a reference.